Manaslu Circuit Trek

 Day 01: Arrival in Kathmandu

 Welcome to Kathmandu, the capital of Nepal.
-After you land from the plane, one of our representatives from Epic Trek Nepal will be waiting for your arrival and take you to your hotel where you can freshen up, rest and enjoy the local food while walking around the busy streets of Thamel.
+After you land from the plane, one of our representatives from Epic Trek Nepal will be waiting for your arrival and take you to your hotel where you can freshen up and rest.

 Activity: 35 min drive